kubeshop/botkube-docs/content/installation/Slack/_index.md

   - **ALLOW_KUBECTL** set true to allow kubectl command execution by BotKube on the cluster<br>

    Configuration syntax is explained [here](/configuration).
-   Complete list of helm options is documented [here](/configuration/helm-options).
+   Full Helm chart parameters list is documented [here](/configuration/helm-chart-parameters).

   Send **@BotKube ping** in the channel to see if BotKube is running and responding.